tom-perrin/silly_catmera/README.md

 # :cat: Silly Catmera

-A real-time facial expression and hand gesture recognition displaying silly cat images to match your mood, using OpenCV and Google MediaPipe.
+A real-time facial expression and hand gesture recognition program displaying silly cat images to match your mood, using OpenCV and Google MediaPipe.

 ### :triangular_ruler: Project Structure